Why the First Week of Blogging Feels Like the First Week of Motherhood

 Right then, thinks my slightly fuzzy brain.
 You’re not lying here like a great whinge baby for nothing – there’s got to be a post in this somewhere.
 If I can just rack my memory banks and piece all this together…

-So if you remember that hazy, crazy first week after childbirth, or if you’ve ever tried your hand at some new creative thing, have a peek at this and let me know if it all sounds a bit familiar…
+So if you remember that hazy, crazy first week of motherhood, or if you’ve ever tried your hand at some new creative thing, have a peek at this and let me know if it all sounds a bit familiar…

 There was PAIN.